Azure/bicep/docs/contributing-to-registry.md

 ### Making a proposal for new module
 <!-- TODO: create an issue template in the quickstart repo -->
 Before creating a new module, you must fill out this [issue template](https://github.com/Azure/azure-quickstart-templates/issues/new) to make a proposal.
 Once the proposal is approved, proceed with the following steps.
+You should not send out a pull request to add a module without an associated approval as the pull request will be rejected.

 ### Creating a directory for the new module
 <!-- TODO: need to discuss the pattern of the module path -->